Controlling transport dynamics of confined asymmetric fibers: Results

 These findings demonstrate that it is not possible in general to rationalize the fiber transport using only the fiber asymmetry $\ell_a/\ell_b$, but that the two-dimensional geometry of the fiber has to be taken into account instead of a one-dimensional skeleton.

-The overall fiber dynamics is given by a combination of rotation toward $\theta_s$, drift, and interaction with the lateral walls.
-In order to obtain a more global view, we calculate the fiber trajectories in the configuration space spanned by $\theta$ and $y$ for I, T and L fibers for a lateral confinement of $\xi=0.5$, transversal confinement of $\beta=0.76$ and a long arm aspect ratio $\ell_a/h = 10$ (left panel of Fig.~\ref{fig:fiber_trajectories}).
-In the case of T and L fibers, the short arm has half the length of the long arm, i.e. $\ell_b/h=5$.
-The trajectories obtained experimentally for various parameter sets are presented in the right panel of Fig.~\ref{fig:fiber_trajectories}.
-While a direct comparison of theory and experiment is difficult due to different values of confinements and fiber arm aspect ratios ($0.7\leq \beta\leq0.8$, $0.12\leq\xi\leq0.8$, $10\leq\ell_a/h\leq20$), the qualitative trend, however, is clearly reproduced.
+The overall fiber dynamics is given by a combination of rotation toward $\theta_s$, drift, and interaction with the lateral walls. {For a more global view, we plot the trajectories in the configuration space spanned by $\theta$ and $y$ for I, T and L fibers in Fig.~\ref{fig:fiber_trajectories}.
+The experiments (right panel) are obtained for a range of parameters (transversal confinement $0.7\leq \beta\leq0.8$, lateral confinement $0.12\leq\xi\leq0.8$, and long arm aspect ratio $10\leq\ell_a/h\leq20$).
+In the left panel, we present the fiber trajectories obtained numerically for a single set of parameters ($\xi=0.5$, $\beta=0.76$ and $\ell_a/h = 10$) for qualitative comparison.
+The qualitative trends are well reproduced; differences may arise from the different values of the lateral confinement $\xi$ as will be discussed later}.